-CANSLIM is one of the most famous growth stock investing strategies. it was designed by William J. O’Neil to produce market-beating profit performance.
+CANSLIM is one of the most outstanding growth stock investing strategies.
+It was designed by William J. O’Neil to produce market-beating profit performance.
 Using the CAN SLIM criteria in your investing should mean profitable returns.
-Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship & Market Direction are key criteria.
+Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship & Market Direction, are vital criteria.

 It combines fundamental analysis and technical analysis into a cohesive strategy.

 - A – Annual Earnings